 |Manager or Administrator role||Editor|

 Note that Lite users in the delegate account will not be able to access your account.
-Also note that users of the delegate account can't add or modify any item-specific security permissions like they can in their primary account.
+Also note that users of the delegate account can't add or modify any security permissions like they can in their primary account.